daniel-moderiano/resports-client/README.md

 # TODOS

-- Cursor disappears when moving into video overlay from the top (e.g. can't change channel search select)
+- Cursor disappears when moving into video overlay from the top (e.g. can't change channel search select).
+NOTE: This only occurs on the Twitch player lol